Tattoo removal

-Tattoo removal is the process of removing an unwanted tattoo.
+Tattoo removal is a procedure to eliminate or significantly lighten a tattoo from the skin.
+People pursue removal for many reasons, including changes in personal taste, social or professional considerations, or a desire to relocate a tattoo.
+Modern techniques include laser removal, dermabrasion, surgical excision, and other methods.
 The process of tattooing generally creates permanent markings in the skin, but people have attempted many methods to try to hide or destroy tattoos.

 The standard modern method is the non-invasive removal of tattoo pigment using Q-switched lasers.
 Different types of Q-switched lasers are used to target different colors of tattoo ink; depending on the specific light absorption spectra of the tattoo pigments.
 Typically, black and other darker-colored inks can be removed completely using Q-switched lasers, while lighter colors, such as yellows and greens, are very difficult to remove.
-Success can depend on a wide variety of factors including skin color, ink color, and the depth at which the ink was applied.
+Success depends on a wide variety of factors including skin color, ink color, and the depth at which the ink was applied.

 Recent research has investigated the potential of multi-pass treatments and the use of picosecond laser technology.

-Historical methods
+History

 Before tattoo removal with Q-switched lasers began in the early 1990s, continuous-wave lasers were the standard method for tattoo removal.
 Continuous-wave lasers used a high energy beam that ablated the target area and destroyed surrounding tissue structures as well as tattoo ink.
 Treatment tended to be painful and cause significant scarring.

 Prior to the development of laser tattoo removal methods, common techniques included dermabrasion, TCA (Trichloroacetic acid, an acid that removes the top layers of skin, reaching as deep as the layer in which the tattoo ink resides), Sal abrasion (scrubbing the skin with salt), cryosurgery, and excision, which is sometimes still used along with skin grafts for larger tattoos.
 Many other methods for removing tattoos have been suggested historically, including the injection or application of tannic acid, lemon juice, garlic, and pigeon dung.

+Saline is used to lighten tattoos (including microblading tattoos) through the process of osmosis.